unmtransinfo/tinx-api/README.md

 * The env variable BUILD_COMMAND sets what build the UI uses.
 It can be one of dev|build-staging|build.

 * To deploy production "docker-compose build && docker-compose down && docker-compose up --force-recreate -d"

+* To develop with docker compose, clone the tinx-ui repository to `../tinx-ui` and run `docker-compose -f docker-compose-dev.yml` in the tinx-api directory.
+Both repositories will be linked and changes to tinx-ui populate.
+(Currently you need to acquire a database dump, this is likely to change)